Agent (Marvel Comics): Video games

-Rick Mason appears in Spider-Man: Miles Morales, voiced by Todd Williams.
-This version was a Roxxon scientist, older brother of Phin Mason, and friend of Miles Morales.
+Rick Mason appears in Marvel's Spider-Man: Miles Morales, voiced by Todd Williams.
+This version was a Roxxon scientist, the older brother of Phin Mason, and a friend of Miles Morales.
 While working for Roxxon, Rick helped create the Nuform power source until he and his staff were diagnosed with bone marrow failure.
-With Phin's help, Rick tried to expose the truth, but was trapped and killed by Roxxon's R&D director Simon Krieger, who subsequently took credit for Rick's work.
-Rick's death pushed his sister to seek revenge as the Tinkerer, resulting in a violent conflict between the Underground criminal group and Roxxon that Morales works to contain.
+With Phin's help, Rick tried to expose the truth but was trapped and killed by Roxxon's R&D director Simon Krieger, who subsequently took credit for Rick's work.
+Rick's death pushed his sister to seek revenge as the Tinkerer, resulting in a violent conflict between the Underground criminal group and Roxxon that Miles works to contain.